summit-view/summit-view/README.md

 ##Current goals of the project

 - [x] Support for moving and resizing panels, snap-to-grid.
-- [ ] Provide a settings API for panels.
+- [x] Provide a settings API for panels.
+- [ ] Extend the settings API with more setting-types. (true/false, radio, checkbox, select etc.)
 - [ ] Themeable.
 - [ ] Configurable.